karlotness/adrt/docs/quickstart.rst

        plt.axvline(n * i - 0.5, color="white", linestyle="--")
    plt.tight_layout()

-Note that this stitching operation can be undone with :func:`adrt.utils.unstitch_adrt`.

 .. _iadrt-description:

 Inverse Transforms
 ------------------

 In the special case where the image has quantized values, the exact ADRT formula applies.
-This can be computed by :func:`adrt.iadrt`
+This can be computed by :func:`adrt.iadrt`.
+Consult the :ref:`reference <basic-inverse-transforms>` for more information on available inverses and consider the recipe in the :doc:`Iterative Inverse example <examples.cginverse>` for an inverse which may be more suitable for general use.

 .. plot::
    :context: close-figs